Assessment of Teaching and Learning (QAF 2.1.2.4 and 5.1.3.1.4)

 When developing a new program proposal, what information is reasonable and appropriate to meet the QAF evaluation criterion 2.1.2.4 a): “Appropriateness of the methods for assessing student achievement of the program-level learning outcomes and degree level expectations?”

-Reviewers of a program proposal ask the same questions that students and instructors ask: “is the assignment or assessment method well-suited for students to demonstrate the knowledge, skills, attributes, etc. they have acquired in the course?” and “will the assessment allow the instructor to assess and evaluate the achievement of specific program learning outcomes?”
+In essence: “is the assignment or assessment method well-suited for all students to demonstrate the knowledge, skills, attributes, values or habits of mind they have acquired in the course?” and “will the assessment allow the instructor to assess and evaluate the achievement of specific program learning outcomes?”

-Examples of ways in which universities can provide information that will assist reviewers in assessing this criterion include:
+Examples of the multiple ways in which universities can provide information are shown in the examples linked below:

 When developing a new program proposal, what information is reasonable and appropriate to meet the QAF evaluation criterion 2.1.2.4 b) “Appropriateness of the plans to monitor and assess: